The-fiber-Group/fiber-Language-and-Environment-Standard/syntax-summary.md

 	x;Nat ``a typed parameter``
 	_ ;Nat ``a typed parameter (note the whitespace between _ and ;)``

-The `=` operator denotes return parameters.
+The `->` operator denotes return parameters.
 All parameters declared after this operator are declared as return parameters.

-	x y z ``three parameters, no return`` x y z = a b c ``three parameters, three returns``
+	x y z ``three parameters, no return`` x y z -> a b c ``three parameters, three returns``

+Parameters can be declared with default values using the identifier syntax.

 ### Unnamed Parameter Warning
 If only one function signature/declaration exists, unnamed parameters cannot be used.
 All parameters must be named.
 Unnamed parameters are only used when overloading functions with alternate signatures.